 Puppies are not only in an important developmental window with regards to their physical wellbeing, but also in terms of when they’re absorbing the most information about their world.

 This means that not only is the food you choose to feed them incredibly important, but also the habits you teach them around food.
-A dog who grows up on unhealthy food and table scraps scored by begging can easily develop severe illnesses and food sensitivities — to say nothing of bad habits.
+A dog who grows up on unhealthy food and table scraps scored by begging can easily develop illnesses and food sensitivities — to say nothing of bad habits.

 Set good standards from a young age by providing them with a complete and balanced diet.
 Look for a food with all vitamins and minerals they need to thrive, and limit their treats, scraps, and human food to establish healthy attitudes around food that will last them a lifetime.
-Additionally, choosing a complete and balanced fresh food that’s simply cooked rather than harshly processed, and free from the toxins that studies have found regularly plague kibble and canned foods, will ensure your puppy isn’t eating something that could cause it significant health issues later in life.
+Additionally, choosing a complete and balanced fresh food that’s simply cooked rather than harshly processed, and free from the toxins that studies have found regularly plague kibble and canned foods, will ensure your puppy isn’t eating something that could cause them significant health issues later in life.

 Take the time to teach them proper feeding manners from a young age, and your puppy will know to rely upon their own bowl for the vast majority of their nourishment, rather than begging for handouts.
-And with a complete and balanced fresh food, you can be assured they’ll receive everything they should be getting — and nothing they shouldn’t.
+And with a complete and balanced fresh food, you can be assured they’ll receive everything they should be getting—and nothing they shouldn’t.

 Myth 2: Nutritional supplements are a no-brainer